Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 Big data is transforming the fabric of society, in areas that go beyond research in the physical sciences and engineering \cite{jahanian2013testimony}.
 Data analytics aims at extracting information from large amounts of data in areas as diverse as business intelligence, cybersecurity, social network recommendation, and government policy.
 Analysis of the data is often based on statistical and machine learning methods from data science.
 Similar to CSE, data science is built on fundamentals from mathematics and statistics, computer science, and domain knowledge; and hence it possesses an important synergy with CSE.

 The paradigm of scalable algorithms and implementations that is central to CSE and HPC is also relevant to emerging trends in data analytics and data science.
 Data analytics is quickly moving in the direction of mathematically more sophisticated analysis algorithms and parallel implementations.
 CSE will play an important role in developing the next generation of parallel high-performance data analytics approaches that employ descriptions of the data based on physical or phenomenological models informed by first principles, with the promise of extracting valuable insight from the data that crucially goes beyond what can be recovered by statistical modeling alone.
+Important mathematical and algorithmic advances in areas such as optimization, randomized algorithms, and approximation are currently driven by problems in machine learning and deep learning.

 HPC supercomputers and cloud data centers serve different needs and are optimized for applications that have fundamentally different characteristics.
 Nevertheless, they face challenges that have many commonalities in terms of extreme scalability, fault tolerance, cost of data movement, and power management.
 The advent of big data has spearheaded new large-scale distributed computing technologies and parallel programming models such as MapReduce, Hadoop, Spark, and Pregel, which offer innovative approaches to scalable high-throughput computing, with a focus on data locality and fault tolerance.
 These frameworks are finding applications in CSE problems, for example, in network science; and large-scale CSE methods, such as advanced distributed optimization algorithms, are increasingly being developed and implemented in these environments.
+In many applications, the need for distributed computing arises from the sheer volume of the data to be processed and analyzed, and, similar to the discussions on HPC in Section \ref{sec:hpc-cse}, the growing levels of parallelism in computer architectures require software in distributed machine learning systems such as TensorFlow to be highly parallel.
 Extensive potential exists for cross-fertilization of ideas and approaches between extreme-scale HPC and large-scale computing for data analysis.
 Economy-of-scale pressures will contribute to a convergence of technologies for computing at large scale.

 Overall, the analysis of big data requires efficient and scalable mathematics-based algorithms executed on high-end computing infrastructure, which are core CSE competencies that translate directly to big data applications.
 CSE education and research must foster the important synergies with data analytics and data science that are apparent in a variety of emerging application areas.